 1) VA Gigs On Freelance Sites

-Again, these tend to be the most accessible jobs, as they normally look for skills that are more common.
+Again, these tend to be the most common digital nomad jobs, as they normally look for skills that are more common.
 So even if you’ve never worked a day in your life, you could well find there are smaller jobs out there for you.
 If you have office skills, you will find lots of simple tasks that need doing.

 2) Photo editing

 For example, if you have photoshop, you can often pick up one time jobs resizing photos for people who don’t have the correct software, or combining images for blog posts.
 Of course, you’ll never get rich just doing this, but if you complete your tasks well and early, you will begin to receive positive feedback.
 It’s this feedback that prospective employers look at when choosing freelancers, and if you’re good you’ll find people will want to use you again.